noted-eip/noted/CONTRIBUTING.md

 As soon as you start working on an user-story, create a new branch, open a pull request and link it to your issue.
 If you're unsure how to do this, check out this [guide](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).

+Here is what your issue should look like during development.

+![User story with linked pull request](assets/user-story-linked-pull-request.png)

+Make sure:

+1. Tasks are checked-off as you complete them.
+2. The issue is linked to its associated pull request.

 As you're progressing, make sure to check-off completed tasks whithin the `Definition of Done` section whithin your issue.

-On the following image you can see:

-1. The tasks marked as completed.
-2. The issue is linked to its pull request.

-![User story with linked pull request](assets/user-story-linked-pull-request.png)

 ### Milestones